 We match our clear focus on academic excellence with an equally strong commitment to personal individual needs and social development.
 We intend for all of our students to become responsible and active citizens, community and family members and individuals who are tolerant and respectful of others.

 Every individual has potential and is, therefore, capable of achievement.
 It is the school's task to present the fullest range of opportunities so that each individual may discover just where their talents lie and our school aims to open those opportunities to all and makes no assumptions based on gender, nationality, race, ability, sexual orientation, disability or creed.
-Our new purpose-built school has been designed for full access to disabled persons.
+Our school building has been designed for full access to disabled persons.